WalhoutLab/MERGE/1_iMAT++/README.md

 As with the tutorial for using generic <i>C. elegans</i> model, we provide a step-by-step [walkthrough script](walkthrough_generic.m) for running iMAT++ on Recon 2.2 model with any given expression dataset.
 This is in the second section right after the guidance for generic <i>C. elegans</i> model.
 Users can start with this script to develop iMAT++ analysis for their own model/data.
 Similarly, the FVA guidance can be found in the second section of [the walkthrough script of large-scale FVA](walkthrough_large_scale_FVA.m).

-Please be advised that we provided easy speed tuning of iMAT++ and FVA, which we mentioned as three speed levels in the paper.
+Please be advised that we provided easy speed tuning of iMAT++ and FVA, which we mentioned as the three speed levels in the paper.
 For Recon2.2, speed level 2 already provides acceptable computational speed, <I>i.e</I>, ~10 hours running time on a lab server to integrate 17 tissues (iMAT++ and FVA together).
-However, this could be even much faster (few hours) with speed level 3.
+However, this could be even much faster (within few hours on a laptop) with speed level 3.
 Please test and select an appropriate speed level for your input model.
-For instructions on setting the speed level, please refer to the two walkthrough guidances mentioned above.
+For instructions on setting the speed level, please refer to the two walkthrough guidance scripts mentioned above.